Filipino cuisine: Bread and pastries

+Empanada, a Filipino-style pastry typically filled with picadillo.

+Siopao, a popular Filipino steamed bun typically filled with asado.

 Stuffed pastries that reflect both Western and Eastern influence are common.
 One can find empanadas, a turnover-type pastry filled with a savory-sweet meat filling.
 Typically filled with ground meat and raisins, it can be deep fried or baked.
 Siopao is the local version of Chinese baozi.
 Buchi is another snack that is likely of Chinese origin.
 Bite-sized, buchi is made of deep-fried dough balls (often from rice flour) filled with a sweet mung bean paste, and coated on the outside with sesame seeds; some variants also have ube as the filling.
 There are also many varieties of the mooncake-like hopia, which come in different shapes (from a flat, circular stuffed form, to cubes), and have different textures (predominantly using flaky pastry, but sometimes like the ones in mooncakes) and fillings.

+Beverages

+Chilled drinks and shakes

+Samalamig, a variety of sweet, chilled Filipino drinks.

+Sago't gulaman in Ilonggo style.

+Chilled drinks are popular due to the tropical climate.
+Stands selling cold fruit drinks and fruit shakes are common in many of the city areas, where some are based on green mandarin orange (dalandan or dalanghita), pomelo (suha), pineapple (pinya), banana (saging), and soursop (guyabano).
+The shakes usually contain crushed ice, evaporated or condensed milk, and fruits like mango, avocado, cantaloupe, durian, papaya, strawberry and watermelon, to name a few.

+Other chilled drinks include sago't gulaman, a flavored ice drink of pre-Hispanic Malay origin (Malay: gula melaka) with sago and agar gelatin with banana extract sometimes added to the accompanying syrup; fresh buko or coconut juice, the water or juice straight out of a young coconut via an inserted straw, a less fresh variation of which is from bottled coconut juice, scraped coconut flesh, sugar, and water; and kalamansi juice, the juice of kalamansi or Philippine limes usually sweetened with honey, syrup or sugar.

+Brewed beverages

+Kapeng Barako, a strong, bold coffee from Batangas.